DR3WH0/DR3WH0.github.io/_posts/2013-08-25-scm-music-player-for-github-pages.md

       - name : track_name_here
         url : song_url_here

 Add new **name** and **url** lines for each track.
-Be sure to include the dash, as indicated above, before each name because Liquid uses that to identify each track in the \for loop.
+Be sure to include the dash, as indicated above, before each name because Liquid uses that to identify each track in the `<% for track in site.tracks %>` loop.
 SCM Player supports URLs for MP3, SoundCloud, and YouTube.

 **Further Reading**